sourceduty/Global_Problems/README.md

 > "*The actual problems that need to be solved, which also affect everyone, include examples such as man-made errors, material organization, automation maintenance, construction errors, community errors, employment optimization, failed businesses, urban heritage organization and community location errors.*"

+> "*The actual global problems are smaller problems.*"

 ***
 🛈 This GPT is free and open-source; anyone can redistribute it and/or modify it.